 Cranberry Relish is that little something extra that makes the Holiday meal more special.
-This Cranberry Relish recipe could easily be called Cranberry-Orange Relish or a Cranberry Chutney, it's that flavorful.
-Here’s Sweet Daddy D’s simple and no-angst for Cranberry Relish recipe that will get everyone’s attention.
+This Cranberry Relish recipe could easily be called Cranberry Sauce, Cranberry-Orange Relish, or Cranberry Chutney, it's that flavorful.
+Here’s Sweet Daddy D’s simple and no-angst recipe for Cranberry Relish recipe that will get everyone’s attention.

 Sign up for my email notifications of new recipes and posts right HERE.